-Did you know: Patients with Dementia are known to withdraw from activities they once loved, and spending time with friends and family.
+Did you know: Patients with dementia disease commonly withdraw from activities they once loved and spending time with friends and family.

-However, it is critical that these patients maintain their interests and relationships, because it has been shown to reduce the effects that dementia causes, such as memory impairment.
-By participating in hobbies and social gatherings, those who suffer from dementia will experience a better quality of life.
+These dementia patients must maintain their interests and relationships because it has been shown to reduce the effects that dementia causes, such as memory problems or cognitive impairment.
+By participating in hobbies and social interaction, those who suffer from stages of memory loss will experience a better quality of life.

 In this article, we will cover the top 10 activities for dementia patients – all of which encourage stimulation of the brain, helping to improve one’s memory function.

 Dementia is the name for a group of brain disorders that affect the cognitive function and ability to think and remember things, control one’s emotions, and make sound decisions.
 It is more severe than typical short-term memory loss that happens as part of the normal aging process.
 High cholesterol levels in the blood, high blood pressure, lack of blood flow to the brain tissue, nerve cells, and brain cells, diabetes, and obesity can all play a factor in a person’s risk of dementia disease.
 There are several types of cognitive problems that fall under the heading of dementia, including Alzheimer’s disease, which is the most common form of dementia.
 Many times Alzheimer’s and dementia are used interchangeably in articles and conversations since many of the signs and early stages appear to be the same.
 Sometimes Alzheimer’s can even be called Alzheimer’s dementia.
 Other forms of dementia include progressive dementia, Parkinson’s disease, vascular dementia, Huntington’s disease, frontotemporal dementia, Creutzfeldt-Jakob disease, multi-infarct dementia, Pick’s disease, and Lewy body dementia, among others.